Irrational-Encoding-Wizardry/guide.encode.moe/src/typesetting/PSandAI.md

 # Preface

 So before we get to know on how to work with AI,
-I would like to give a smol warning.
+I would like to give a small warning.
 AI is really advanced, powerful tool in TSing and if you use it carelessly it may cause *Exploooooooooooosion.gif*